ddrohan/mobile-app-dev-labs/session03/lab/md/step03.md

 ![](../img/lab0301.png)

 and you should be able to "Add a Coffee" so make sure to check this functionality.
+On a related note, you've probably noticed your list 'duplicates' the data, so it's worth removing the <b>setupCoffees()</b> method, now we know our 'Add' works.

 However, if you select a row in the list, or select the 'delete' button, nothing happens - that's the next step.